For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 SAP Hybris Commerce and Commerce Cloud.

 SAP Hybris Commerce can be hosted on-premise or through cloud infrastructures, and SAP Commerce Cloud is its cloud-based offering.

 SAP Commerce Cloud (along with SAP Hybris) offers native functionality appealing to businesses with a large international presence including multi-site, multi-language and multiple currencies.

-They also offer complex data management tools, Salesforce automation, subscription order management, options for multiple catalogues and omnichannel capabilities.
+They also offer complex data management tools, Salesforce automation, subscription order management, options for multiple catalogs and omnichannel capabilities.

 Oracle CX Commerce, formerly known as Oracle Commerce Cloud, is the cloud-hosted product spin-off from the on-premise Oracle Commerce.
 Oracle Commerce Cloud supports both B2B and B2C customers in a number of verticals in a single SaaS platform.